LuzFaltex/OpenRepl/README.md

 # OpenRepl
-An open-source REPL service with Docker support
+An open-source REPL service with Docker support.
+Designed to be used with the [MODiX](https://github.com/discord-csharp/MODiX) Discord bot's code eval feature.

 # Features
 Items will be checked-off as they're completed